xorik/ikea-bot/README.md

 # ikea-bot

-To run, create a `docker-compose.yaml` file on your server:
+To run inside docker, create a `docker-compose.yaml` file on your server:

 ```
 version: '2'